vibbits/material-liascript/protocols-tess.md

 *******************

-## Protocol 6: Manual registration of training material in TeSS
+## Scenario 6: Manual registration of training material in TeSS

 In the context of TeSS, a training material is a link to a single online training material sourced by a content provider (such as a text on a Web page, presentation, video, etc.) along with description and related meta information (e.g. ontological categorization, keywords, etc.).
 Materials can be added manually or automatically harvested from a provider's website.
 Here is the procedure to register training materials manually.